Table of Contents:

 Do you think that dragons were real creatures?

-The concept of having the two organism’s being totally dependant upon each other could have been programmed in from the very start by an ‘Intelligent Designer’.
+The concept of having the two organisms being totally dependent upon each other could have been programmed in from the very start by an ‘Intelligent Designer’.

 Is there any proof of Evolution in similar bone structures?

-In nature we see some amazing things for example: the American Golden Plover, the Grunion fish, spiders with their extraordinary webs, the Tailor Bird with it’s nest, clever bees and the Robber Crab.
+In nature, we see some amazing things for example the American Golden Plover, the Grunion fish, spiders with their extraordinary webs, the Tailor Bird with its nest, clever bees and the Robber Crab, see What is hard for evolution to explain?

 Well said.